Featured image of post Day 2 - Reality Check, A Simple Engine

 Therefore, I decided to write an engine as simple as possible while still being reasonably efficient and following good design practices.

 The engine itself can serve as a template for other projects and be modified as needed.
-The repository can be found at simpleengine and the repository for the voxel project with the integrated engine is at voxeljourney.
+The repository can be found at simpleengine and the repository for the voxel project (using the engine as the starting template) is at voxeljourney.

 Engine overview

-It is divided into four main parts: Core, Render, Assets, and Scene.
-I avoided including systems like audio, physics, debugging tools, scripting, etc., as I wanted only the minimum to start with voxels and expand it as needed.
+The design goals of the engine are to be simple, efficient, and easy to understand.
+I avoided including systems like audio, physics, debugging tools, scripting, UI, etc., as I wanted only the minimum to start with voxels and expand it as needed.

 Engine architecture